TodePond/TodePondDotCom/sky/peace-2025/readme.md

 <br>

 Many things have happened in my life this year.
 One of my main learnings was that things don't happen unless you make them happen.
-Whether I'm at work or at home or somewhere else, sometimes you [just] gotta "do it".
-And that's hard.
+Whether I'm at work or at home or somewhere else, sometimes you [just] gotta "do it", and that's hard.

 But how do you "do it" if the thing you want to do involves unknown work?
 The problem with peace is not that people don't want it, although many don't.
 But rather, I'd say: There are many many people who *do* want peace on earth and are doing things / taking steps towards trying to make that become a reality.
 The problem is that no one has figured out "how" to "do it" yet.
 Or at the very least, "doing it" takes a very very long time.